Iyakkam: Plot

 In the past, Nallathambi real name was Meyyan, he was a district collector and lived with his uncle Muthukutty.
 He was deeply in love with his neighbour Malar and they eventually got married.
 Aandavar was an influential person who was involved in humanitarian activities and strongly believed in astrology.
 He ran an orphanage for his self-interest and he ordered the day and time of delivery of each baby to match his manufactured horoscope favourable to him.
 Using the caesarian procedure in the belief that bringing up such babies in his home would prolong his life.
 Nallathambi learned Aandavar killed the previous district collector.
 He then met Chinna Marudhu, a leader of a militant organization who fought against injustice, and he told Nallathambi about Aandavar's illegal activities and the next day, Nallathambi had the police arrest Aandavar.
 Nallathambi discovered that he was born in Aandavar's orphanage and his mother died during the delivery because the doctors forced her to delay it, Nallathambi then became a district collector due to Aandavar's financial help.
 A vengeful Aandavar set fire to Nallathambi's house and his family members perished.
 To take revenge on Aandavar, Nallathambi resigned his post as a collector and joined Chinna Marudhu's organization.

 Back to the present, Nallathambi pleads Sarasu to forget him.
 The Chief Minister under Aandavar's influence has given free rein to the police to dismantle Chinna Marudhu's organization and they bring Chinna Marudhu alive to Aandavar's house.
 Aandavar requests Chinna Marudhu to join him and to kill Nallathambi or he will kill all the members of his organization.
 Nallathambi decides to sacrifice his life for the organization and Chinna Marudhu shot him dead.
 One year later, Chinna Marudhu works for Aandavar and he is waiting for the right moment to kill Aandavar.

 Soundtrack

 The film score and the soundtrack were composed by Pravin Mani.
 The soundtrack features 6 tracks with lyrics written by Ilaya Kamban.
+The audio was launched on 30 March 2008 by Shaam and Suriya in Chennai.